“Terrifying, gripping, all true.

 On a cool fall night in 1999, twenty-six-year-old Sarah Green crept out of her house, retrieved a backpack from its hiding place, and ran for her life.
 She was escaping not just the Aggressive Christianity Missions Training Corps, a paramilitary religious cult in the New Mexico desert, but also the cruelty of the cult’s leader — her mother, Deborah.

 In THE ORACLE’S DAUGHTER, Harrison Hill tells the shocking true story of ACMTC, from its beginnings in the counterculture to the explosive trial that would lead to its downfall.
-As gripping as it is deeply researched, THE ORACLE’S DAUGHTER also investigates cults and fringe religions across American history — and shows how much more vulnerable we are to extremism than we might like to think.
+As gripping as it is deeply researched, THE ORACLE’S DAUGHTER also explores the fascinating world of cults — and gives “a bracing sense of how mainstream the fringe can get” (Oprah Daily).

 & Noble